dgdecorso/m431_ap24a_website-game/INFORMING.md

 #### Godot
 <p> We had to download godot, its simple but effective game engine. </p>
-<li>"Godot ist eine freie Spiel-Engine.
-Sie besteht aus einem grafischen Editor, in dem Spielelemente in einer Baumstruktur organisiert und auf einer 2D- oder 3D-Leinwand angeordnet werden." - Wikipedia</li>
+<li>"Godot is a cross-platform, free and open-source game engine released under the permissive MIT license." - Wikipedia</li>

 #### GitHub
 <p>We used GitHub, so our Teacher can take a look at our project.
 We also used it to save our Progress. </p>
-<li>GitHub ist ein Onlinedienst zur Softwareentwicklung und Versionsverwaltung für Softwareprojekte auf Git-Basis.</li>
+<li>"GitHub ist ein Onlinedienst zur Softwareentwicklung und Versionsverwaltung für Softwareprojekte auf Git-Basis." - Wikipedia</li>

 #### Google-/drive/docs
-<p> We had to use Google to do some research about our code, and we had to use Google Drive/Docs because we needed to fill out some documents our Teacher gave us. </p>
+<p>We had to use Google to do some research about our code, and we had to use Google Drive/Docs because we needed to fill out some documents our Teacher gave us. </p>

 #### Excel
 <p> In Excel, we did all of our tables. </p>
-<li>GitHub ist ein Onlinedienst zur Softwareentwicklung und Versionsverwaltung für Softwareprojekte auf Git-Basis.</li>
+<li>"GitHub ist ein Onlinedienst zur Softwareentwicklung und Versionsverwaltung für Softwareprojekte auf Git-Basis." - Wikipedia</li>

 <hr>